codingMustache/codingMustache/README.md

 ## Joke of the Day

-I tried taking some high resolution photos of local farmland, but they all turned out a bit grainy.
+A man was caught stealing in a supermarket today while balanced on the shoulders of a couple of vampires.
+He was charged with shoplifting on two counts.

 ## Daily Trivia

-Which of the following is NOT a computer science algorithm?
+The C programming language was created by this American computer scientist.
- 1. Float Sort
+ 1. Tim Berners Lee
- 2. Bubble Sort
+ 2. Willis Ware
- 3. Merge Sort
+ 3. al-Khwārizmī
- 4. Quick Sort
+ 4. Dennis Ritchie

 <details>
   <summary>Answer</summary>
-  Float Sort
+  Dennis Ritchie
 </details>